Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Path-integral and phase transition rate of RNAdS black hole

-Based on the eq.(\ref{eq:4.70}), the temperature dependence of the total kinetic rates in both the cases of zero order (red lines) and of the one including the second order (blue lines) have been plotted in Fig.6.
-When the temperature is high, the weight to total kinetic rate of $M_1$ is much larger than $M_2$, which leads to the inflection point in total kinetic rate curve after taking into account of the second order effects.
-Since the total kinetic rate is the combination of the rates from small to large and from large to small black hole phase transitions, the two kinetic behaviors with the temperature reflect the temperature dependence of each individual transition rate (small to large or large to small black hole transition).
+The temperature dependence of the total kinetic rates in both the cases of zero order (red lines) and of the one including the second order (blue lines) have been plotted in Fig.~\ref{fgTPTR}.
+It can be seen that the total kinetic rate decreases with the temperature at first and then increases with the temperature in the zero order effects.
+The total kinetic rate indicates the time scale of the probability evolution, which is the combination of the rates from small to large and from large to small black hole phase transition.
+The two kinetic behaviors with the temperature reflect the temperature dependence of each individual transition rate.
+When the temperature is high, the rate from the small to large black hole state dominates in the total kinetic rate, and the inflection point of the total kinetic rate will appear after taking into account the second order effects for the same reason as the left panel in Fig.~\ref{fgPTR}.
+When the temperature is low, the rate of the transition from large black hole to small black hole dominates in the total kinetic rates.

-Furthermore, the time evolutions of $P(r_s,t;r_s,0)$ and $P(r_l,t;r_s,0)$ at different temperatures in both two cases are given in Fig.7 and Fig.8.
-As seen, the $P(r_s,t;r_s,0)$ and $P(r_l,t;r_s,0)$ become stationary or steady when $t$ is large, the time of the probability being steady is determined by the total kinetic rate in Fig.6.
+Furthermore, the time evolutions of $P(r_s,t;r_s,0)$ and $P(r_l,t;r_s,0)$ at different temperatures in both two cases are given in Fig.~\ref{fgSSP} and Fig.~\ref{fgLSP}.
+As seen, the $P(r_s,t;r_s,0)$ and $P(r_l,t;r_s,0)$ become steady when $t$ is large, the time of the probability being steady is determined by the total kinetic rate in Fig.~\ref{fgTPTR}.